MrSimonC/Toggle-Mac-Function-Keys/README.md

 # Toggle Mac Function Keys

 This AppleScript allows you to automate the toggling of using Function Keys vs Media Keys on MacOS.
 Useful for VS Code debugging other applications.
-The switching back to your media keys.
+Then, switching back to your media keys.

 Essentially it does the job one would have to do manually: Open System Preferences, go to Keyboard, click "Use F1, F2 etc. keys as standard function keys".